tsur/blog/_posts/2023-06-09-anane-the-volunteer.markdown

 Projecting into a lower reality requires intense preparation.
 This preparation is the volunteers' first great service and spans across multiple ages.
 The candidates to volunteers learn to master their base frequency, allowing them to descend or ascend at will to a lower reality in a simulated experience.
 But when simulation is over and volunteers truly descend, even the slightest imbalance would have fatal consequences.

 That is why we never bring with us our memories during the first descent into a lower reality.
 They remain intact in our original reality, and it is only when we have fully mastered the descent technique that we can bring them with us.
 So, during our initial awakening in the lower realities, we remember nothing of who we are.
 It is the most important job a mother was in charge of.
 Taking care of the volunteer child memories and assisting during that hard moments when the volunteer remembers nothing about its own existence.
-I was my last pending job with Anane untill he could dominate the technique and bring its memories with himself without its mother assistence.
+It was my last pending job with Anane untill he could dominate the technique and bring its memories with himself without my assistence.

 It was a painful lesson for the ancient volunteers to learn.
 They were unaware of it at the very beginning, and many of them suffered greatly from not being able to remember all the details of their origins.
 Not all of them were affected to the same degree at the same time.